Drosera dielsiana

 Lighting/Photoperiod:

 Not picky at all.
-D. dielsiana will develop bright red coloration if grown under strong light.
+D. dielsiana should develop bright red coloration if grown under strong light.
 If fed and is growing quickly, leaves will have a yellow-green hue with bright red tentacles.

 Dormancy requirements: